COVID-19 Vaccine: What to Know When Considering Vaccination

 We must vaccinate a certain percentage of the population to achieve herd immunity.
 The percentage varies depending on the virus.
 For example, it’s 95 percent for measles, but it’s only 80 percent for polio.
 Researchers are working to determine how many people must be fully vaccinated to stop the spread of the coronavirus.

 If you’re still wondering, “Should I get the COVID-19 vaccine?” stop by an MD Now clinic today to consult with one of our trained professionals who would be happy to address any concerns you may have about the shot.
-MD Now currently offers the J&J/Janssen COVID-19 single-dose vaccine at our clinics while supplies last.
+MD Now currently offers the Pfizer COVID-19 vaccine for ages 12 and up at our clinics while supplies last.

 If interested in receiving the COVID-19 vaccine, please be sure to bring a valid driver’s license and insurance card.
 We’ll administer your vaccine and observe you for the CDC recommended time (a few minutes) afterwards to ensure you’re responding well.